Nattalli/lteam-wine-map/frontend/README.md

 ## Installing

 1. First, make sure you have Node.js LTS version(18.14.2 for now) installed on your computer.
 You can download it from the official Node.js website https://nodejs.org/en/.
-2. Open your terminal or command prompt and enter the following command to install Create React App globally:
-`npm install -g create-react-app`
-3. Once the installation is complete, navigate to the frontend directory and run:
+2. Once the installation is complete, navigate to the frontend directory and run:
 `npm install`

 ## Available Scripts